Smalls Lighthouse: Incidents

-1831 disaster

-In 1831 the tower was assaulted by a wave of such proportions that the floor of the keepers' room was torn up and slammed against the ceiling, injuring all the keepers, one so severely that he died.
+In 1831, the tower was assaulted by a wave of such proportions that the floor of the keepers' room was torn up and slammed against the ceiling, injuring all the keepers, one so severely that he died.
 However, the damage was repaired and the lighthouse survived another thirty years before it was replaced.

 Current lighthouse

 The new lighthouse was designed by James Walker, Engineer-in-chief at Trinity House, with Douglass serving as chief engineer.
 The first stone of the new tower was laid on 26 June 1857, Trinity House having bought out the previous leaseholders in 1836.
 The tower was completed in 1861.